johnbywater/quantdsl/README.md

     Option(date, strike, underlying, 0)
 ```
 An American option is similar: it is an option to exercise at a given strike price on the start date, with the
-alternative being an american option starting on the next date - and so on until the end date when the alternative is
+alternative being an American option starting on the next date - and so on until the end date when the alternative is
  zero.

 ```python